6 Useful Content Ideas to Grow Your Personal Brand on LinkedIn

 Well, opting for an introductory post is a good idea rather than starting randomly.
 Your connects may still like and appreciate your contributions but a systemized approach gives off a better outlook to your profile.
 And it enables your audience to connect with you genuinely.
 They truly get to know you and recognize you for who you are.

-- Share Your Source of Inspiration (Lead: Workout, walking in a park, evaluating days performance)
+- Share Your Source of Inspiration (Example: Workout, walking in a park, evaluating days performance)

-- Answer or address a trending concern (Lead: Quality of video calls, work from home norms)
+- Answer or address a trending concern (Example: Quality of video calls, work from home norms)

-- Appreciate and Acknowledge Mentors and Seniors (Lead: From your company or your LinkedIn Connects)
+- Appreciate and Acknowledge Mentors and Seniors (Example: From your company or your LinkedIn Connects)

 - Share your work history or your company’s history.
-(Leads: Begin on a personalized level about what initiated the idea.)
+(Example: Begin on a personalized level about what initiated the idea.)

 2. Share What You Learn